What next for UK travellers in the new Brexit interregnum?

 With Brexit probably on hold, this is the time to take advantage of cheap holiday deals

-For three years the UK parliament has voted in favour of only one positive Brexit action - activating Article 50, which in principle started the clock on our departure from the EU.
-Last night it voted to delay even that, having already voted against a deal, against no deal, against a new referendum and against various compromises in-between.
-So what next for UK travellers?
+For three years the UK parliament voted in favour of only one positive Brexit action - activating Article 50, which in principle started the clock on our departure from the EU.
+Now Brexit is delayed for another six months until 31st October, or until parliament agrees a way forward.
+What next for British travellers in the Brexit interregnum?

-In many cases, this latest political hiatus means cheap flights, bargain holidays and an opportunity to take advantage of other peoples' unwarranted trepidation!
+Brexit is now delayed, perhaps until as late as 31st October.
+Mainly, this ongoing political hiatus means cheap flights, bargain holidays and an opportunity to take advantage of other peoples' unwarranted trepidation!
 If you take a handful of sensible precautions, this is a great time to book a holiday - because other holidaymakers are putting off their decisions, which means holiday companies are offering massive discounts to bring in the business.

 Travelling in the Brexit interregnum